basin-global/Situs-Protocol/README.md

 npx hardhat ignition verify chain-84532
 ```

-Verify SitusTLD and BasinTLD separately since they were created by the factory:
+Verify SitusTLD and BasinTLD separately since they were created by the factory.

+Update `tldAddressSitus` and `tldAddressBasin` using the values in `deployed_addresses.json` for the network in `ignition/modules/archive/verify/manualTldVerification.js`.

+Update `factoryAddress` and `metadataAddress` using the values in `deployed_addresses.json` for the network in `ignition/modules/archive/verify/argumentsSitus.js` and `ignition/modules/archive/verify/argumentsBasin.js`

 ```bash
 npx hardhat run ignition/modules/archive/verify/manualTldVerification.js --network baseTestnet